 - The machines Microtrac build were the first of their kind.
 Hence, this company has been at the forefront of its tech world.

 - When you use cat litter, the amount of dust created, or not created, is a direct result of measurements taken by a Microtrac machine!

-- If you take a bite out of a certain brand of chocolate bar, the richness and smoothness you enjoy is thanks for a Microtrac machine that measured the size of a precise nano particle of chocolate for optimal results!
+- If you take a bite out of a certain brand of a chocolate bar, the richness and smoothness you enjoy are thanks for a Microtrac machine that measured the size of a precise nanoparticle of chocolate for optimal results!

 - Particle sizing that used to take 30 minutes now takes 30 seconds thanks to Microtrac machines and technology

 Clearly, we were impressed.
 Not only did we get to tour the factory space and see their machines in action, but we also got to go into the same laboratory that they use to train new machine buyers.
 I love it when science and fun and hands-on learning are combined and, on this tour, they were effortlessly joined to the delight of all visitors.

 I’ll also say that there were two gentlemen in our tour group who were asking a lot of technical and science-related questions.
 They were both more than impressed with the answers they were given.
 I won’t pretend to know what they were talking about, but I do know that clearly, the staff at Microtrac know their stuff!